-Too Many Adapters is a leading source of technology news, information and resources for travellers.
+Too Many Adapters is the leading source of technology news, information and resources for travellers.
 Our writers traverse the globe, smartphones in hand and luggage in tow, providing real-world accounts of the gear they use and the challenges they face.

-Our readers look to us for unbiased reviews and strong opinions, finding the best (and the worst) among thousands of travel apps, gadgets and websites clamoring for attention.
+Our readers look to us for honest reviews and strong opinions, finding the best (and the worst) among thousands of travel apps, gadgets and websites clamoring for attention.
 We know the issues that travellers face – we deal with them ourselves every day – and how technology can help resolve them.

 Founded in 2011 by a pair of travelling geeks, Too Many Adapters has since grown rapidly.
-Featured in print and online magazines, podcasts and dozens of tech and travel websites, we now have many thousands of readers every month and a team of contributors who cover every aspect of travel technology.
+Featured in print and online magazines, podcasts and dozens of tech and travel websites, we now have tens of thousands of readers every month and a team of contributors who cover every aspect of travel technology.

 Too Many Adapters.
 We are technology for travellers.